 Coral Woods Conservation Area, 7400 Somerset, Marengo

 The flowing of the maple sap is a sure sign that spring is just around the corner!
 Take this unique opportunity to learn the fascinating history of maple sugaring and the evolution of the sap collection process.
 Tours last approximately one hour and involve a half-mile hike through a snowy woodland trail.
 All ages.
-Reserve a time slot.
+Drop in from 10 a.m. - 3 p.m.
 FREE.
-Learn more...

 March 8